Arunscape/Rezz-Goggles/README.md

-# An attempt at making my own pair of Rezz Goggles
+# [WIP] An attempt at making my own pair of Rezz Goggles
 ###### Why?
 For fun.

 ###### For now, the readme will be documenting my progress